kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "NameCheap - Modify Host Records" src = "img/namecheap_modify_host_records.png">

-> **Note**: When a domain is newly registered, the nameservers are changed, or DNS changes are made, you can expect a propagation time up to 24 hours.
+> **Note**: When a domain is newly registered, or DNS changes are made, you can expect a propagation time up to 24 hours.

 ## Install Dependencies